RosettaCommons/documentation/scripting_documentation/RosettaScripts/xsd/scoring_grid_LigandPropertyScore_type.md

 <LigandPropertyScore name="(string)" parameter="(string)" weight="(real)" />
 ```

--   parameter: The numeric property that the ResidueType of the incoming Residue holds that the LigandPropertyScore is going to query for
+-   **parameter**: The numeric property that the ResidueType of the incoming Residue holds that the LigandPropertyScore is going to query for
--   weight: XRW TO DO
+-   **weight**: XRW TO DO

 ---